UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 No matter which database solution is chosen the data MUST be encrypted in transit and at rest.

+> [!NOTE]
+> For SQL Server, it is recommended you disable SA accounts and SQL login.
+Use Entra ID logins only.
+See Entra ID Accounts over SAS / access keys...

 ## Users
 ### User Management (Internal and External)